Swall0w/microservice-ml-demo/README.md

 # microservice-ml-demo
 Micro service architecture demo using rest API

+Currently, we use object detection algorithm for demo, but you can change it as you like.

 ## What is inside in this repository?
 - REST API server, which is connected to Object Detection server inside it.
 - Object Detection server with grpc connection